dell-cloud-marketplace/docker-varnish/README.md

 - **VARNISH_BACKEND_PORT** to specify the PORT of the host that Varnish will cache.
 - **VARNISH_STORAGE_AMOUNT** to set the [Varnish cache amount](https://www.varnish-cache.org/docs/3.0/tutorial/sizing_your_cache.html).

-First run the [dell/wordpress](https://github.com/dell-cloud-marketplace/docker-wordpress) image and then run varnish as the cache proxy for WordPress.
+First run the [dell/lamp](https://github.com/dell-cloud-marketplace/docker-lamp) image and then run varnish as the cache proxy for the LAMP website.

-    sudo docker run -d -p 8080:80 dell/wordpress
+    sudo docker run -d -p 8080:80 --name lamp dell/lamp

-Now start the varnish image, this time specifying the host IP address (**VARNISH_BACKEND_IP**) and host port 8080 (**VARNISH_BACKEND_PORT**) This is the port that the dell/lamp image has bound to.
+Now start the varnish image, this time specifying the host IP address (**VARNISH_BACKEND_IP**) and host port 8080 (**VARNISH_BACKEND_PORT**) This is the port that the [dell/lamp](https://github.com/dell-cloud-marketplace/docker-lamp) image has bound to.

 A cache storage amount can also be specified using (**VARNISH_STORAGE_AMOUNT**)

     sudo docker run -d -p 80:80 -e VARNISH_BACKEND_IP=192.168.171.129 \
     -e VARNISH_BACKEND_PORT=8080 -e VARNISH_STORAGE_AMOUNT=200M --name varnish dell/varnish

-Alternatively don't specify **VARNISH_BACKEND_IP** or **VARNISH_BACKEND_PORT** and Varnish will default to using the docker gateway IP to reach the host on port 8080.
+Alternatively don't specify **VARNISH_BACKEND_IP** or **VARNISH_BACKEND_PORT** as Varnish is setup to default to using the docker gateway IP to reach the host on port 8080.

     sudo docker run -d -p 80:80 -e VARNISH_STORAGE_AMOUNT=200M --name varnish dell/varnish